Redk96/Crowd-Launcher/README.md

 - automation of raises is not available

 the creation of on-chain fund raising "vending machines" will considerably reduce barriers, increase transparency , aggregate buyers and sellers and remove operational overheads to an IDO platform.
 Aswell as creating a market determined price for the public raise, the tools for which are described below.
--auction lottery
+- auction lottery
--english auctions
+- english auctions
--dutch auctions
+- dutch auctions
--fixed rate swaps....
+- fixed rate swaps....
 ^^ gives projects the freedom to select how they want to public raise.
 (Private allocations will remain private or OTC)